 “Getting up at night is an inevitable part of parenting,” was one commenter’s response, reminding the dad in question that she’d birthed two babies just a couple of weeks earlier.
 “You signed up for this when you had kiddos.”

 But others thought the dad should be cut some slack.

-I guess the sticking point here is that this woman has carried two babies and birthed them, and is now recovering from that and learning to parent.
-If she “thinks it’s unfair” that her husband won’t get up with the kids, then she obviously needs his help.
+I guess the sticking point here is that this woman has carried two babies and birthed them, and is now just three weeks in to recovering from that and learning to parent.
+If she thinks “it’s unfair” that her husband won’t get up with the kids, then she obviously needs his help.